Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 - can't be dismissed (force action / selection)
 - suited for list of focusable elements: allow user to change focus instantly without doing the unfocus + focus on other element

+Is it viable to have a fractal layout system?
+It means have different level of focus (focus on main component A which have multiple components, focus on A-A, trigger animations, focus on A-A-A ?)
+Yes, we can have multiple level of focus but not deep level of containerization : assistive components are always displayed on "root" component.
+Handle "single main component" differently that when there is many?
+The point would be to have a component as a context for the children.
+In this case, reuse the same NavBar but change its content (title, icons, etc).
+See the interface like a tree of focusable elements with shortcut to go through branches Interface should promote feature discoverability and easy access.

 Till there is space available (without scrolling), a focus shouldn't discard current workspace.
 eg: there are components A, B, C user focus on A. It spawns D and E.